adamsilver/fdpb/02-a-checkout-flow.md

 ### Number Input

 The number input (`input type="number"`) lets mobile users more quickly type a number via a numeric keypad.
-On desktop, the input will contain increment and decrement buttons called spinners which makes it easy to make small adjustments without having to select and type.
+On desktop, the input will contain increment and decrement buttons called spinners which make it easy to make small adjustments without having to select and type.

 ![Spinners](./images/02/spinners.png)

-You might then be thinking that the number input is appropriate for the card number, expiry date, and CVC number—after all, they are all made up of numbers.
-But it's far more complicated than that.
-By looking at what the spec says, what browsers do and what users want, we can more easily determine when the number input is appropriate.
+You might think that the number input is appropriate for the card number, expiry date, and CVC number — after all, they are all consist of numbers.
+But it's a lot more complicated than that.
+By looking at what the spec says, what browsers do and what users want, we can more easily determine when the number input is appropriate or not.

 Let's start with some definitions.
 Wikipedia says that: